The Del Fuegos

 The Del Fuegos were an American 1980s garage-style rock band.
-Formed in 1980, the Boston, Massachusetts, United States-based band gained success in 1986 with their songs "Don't Run Wild" and "I Still Want You" and appearing in a widely seen television commercial for Miller Beer.
+Formed in 1980, the Boston-based band gained success in 1986 with their songs "Don't Run Wild" and "I Still Want You" and appearing in a widely seen television commercial for Miller Beer.
 The band's fans included Tom Petty, who appeared on one of the band's songs and featured them as an opening act on one of his tours.
+The Del Fuegos are named after the island of Tierra Del Fuego.

 History

-The relationship between brothers Warren Zanes and Dan Zanes, then and now, has been described as "fractious".
+The relationship between brothers Warren Zanes and Dan Zanes, then and now, has been described as being "fractious".
 Shortly after the band was dropped by Slash Records due to the commercial disappointment of their third album for the label, Warren left the band, as did Woody.
 After Dan and Tom recruited two replacement members, they released a fourth album with RCA Records.
 The band broke up within a year of the album's release.
 Dan later said of the group's demise, "The '80s were over, we were over."

-On June 23 and 24, 2011, the band played together for the first time in 21 years at the Paradise Rock Club in Boston, Massachusetts.
+On June 23 and 24, 2011, the band played together for the first time in 21 years at the Paradise Rock Club in Boston.
 These shows raised money for Right Turn, a rehab program run by Woody.
-Later, they embarked upon a reunion tour beginning in February 2012 and ending in Dan and Warren's home town of Concord, New Hampshire, at the Capital Center for the Arts on March 4, 2012.
+Later, they embarked upon a reunion tour beginning in February 2012 and ending in Dan and Warren's home town of Concord, New Hampshire, at the Capitol Center for the Arts on March 4, 2012.
 The reunited band also recorded eight new songs in three days, releasing them on February 21, 2012, as an EP titled Silver Star.

+The Del Fuegos reunited for a one night event in East Bridgewater, Massachusetts, in July 2023.
+On December 21, 2024, they reunited again for two sold out shows at the Boston City Winery.

+The Del Fuegos are scheduled to perform on September 13, 2025, at the Bellforge Arts Center in Medfield, Massachusetts.